 Temperature extremes can be tough on things like wood and leather, fine art, pictures, videotapes and records.
 Furniture can crack or warp and documents can become yellow and unreadable.

 Do I Need a Climate Controlled Storage Unit?

-If you plan to store thing long term, or there are very expensive or precious items included in your items then it’s worth it to pay the premium for climate control.
+If you plan to store expensive or precious items then it's worth it to pay the premium for climate control.
 Then you will have peace of mind knowing that your items are safe, clean, dry and in a temperature-controlled climate.

 What Items Are You Storing?

 There are items that need special attention if you are going to be putting them into storage.
 Items that are likely to need a controlled climate are:

 - Wooden Furniture: Wood is susceptible to warp, crack or rot if exposed to too much of the elements.
 Anything that is made primarily out of wood like bed frames, tables, entertainment centers or dressers will benefit from a more controlled atmosphere.